yowainwright/yowainwright.github.io/content/resume.md

 Principal Software Engineer
 <time>June 2025-present</time>

-- Maintain customer internal tools using React, Typescript, Fastify, Postgres
+- Rebuilt Lokker’s [Privacy Insights product](https://lokker.com/online-privacy-solutions/detection-monitoring/), think DataDog for privacy, using TypeScript, React, Fastify, Bun, and Claude
+- Refactored [Guardian,](https://lokker.com/online-privacy-solutions/protection-blocking/) a 3rd-party script sanitizer, to be more performant and scalable using TypeScript and Cloudflare workers
-- Built engineer focused infrastructure using Prometheus and Grafana
+- Built out observability with Prometheus and Grafana to track product health

 ## [GoodRx](https://www.goodrx.com/)

 Senior Security Software Engineer/Senior Engineer 2
 <time>December 2021-June 2025</time>

-- Building security solutions for GoodRx frontend content delivery, using Go, Python, and Typescript
-- Productionalize Lifecycle, an ephemeral environment platform with Kubernetes and Typescript
+- Kept the dev lifecycle alive by maintaining [Lifecycle](https://github.com/GoodRxOSS/lifecycle), [GoodRx's ephemeral environment tool](https://investors.goodrx.com/news-releases/news-release-details/goodrx-open-sources-lifecycle-support-innovation-software), supporting hundreds of deploys and developers a day in TypeScript, Node.js, Docker, Kubernetes, and AWS.
+- Built an automated scripting tool for executing security and privacy monitoring scripts using Node, AWS Lambda, and a little React app to ensure it’s working.
+- Implemented and maintained key chunks of GoodRx’s [global opt-out](https://www.goodrx.com/about/privacy/yourprivacychoices) architecture using Go and TypeScript with GraphQL and gRPC protocols, enabling customers to privately manage their data.

 ## [Komodo Health](https://www.komodohealth.com/)